IC VIR Landing

 Vascular & Interventional Radiology

-Initial certification information is for candidates who are certified in diagnostic radiology, but who have not yet been certified in vascular and interventional radiology.
+The following initial certification information is for candidates who are certified in general radiology or diagnostic radiology, but who have not yet been certified in vascular and interventional radiology.

 Please note: The new IR/DR primary certificate is not yet available.
 The ABR is targeting 2017 for the first IR/DR Certifying Examination.
 By obtaining a VIR subspecialty certificate, you will automatically receive the new IR/DR certificate as long as you are up-to-date with your MOC requirements.
 For more information, see the Interventional Radiology page.